DongsuLeeTech/DongsuLeeTech.github.io/index.md

   [AI-J1] Dongsu Lee, Minhae Kwon, “<a href="https://linkinghub.elsevier.com/retrieve/pii/S240595952200073X">
   ADAS-RL: Safety Learning Approach for Stable Autonomous Driving</a>,” **ICT Express**, vol.8, no.3, September 2022.
 (IF 4.317, Rank 22/91, Top 23.26%)

+  [AI-W5] Dongsu Lee, Minhae Kwon, "How to Make Social Decisions in a Heterogeneous Society?," **International Conference on Machine Learning (ICML) <a href="https://tomworkshop.github.io/#cfp">Workshop on Theory of Mind Workshop</a>**, July 2023.

-  [AI-W4] Dongsu Lee, Minhae Kwon, Dongsu Lee, Minhae Kwon, “How Can AI Reason Your Character?,” **International Conference on Machine Learning (ICML) <a href="https://sites.google.com/view/aihci/home">Artificial Intelligence and Human-Computer Interaction</a>**, July 2023.
+  [AI-W4] Dongsu Lee, Minhae Kwon, “How Can AI Reason Your Character?,” **International Conference on Machine Learning (ICML) <a href="https://sites.google.com/view/aihci/home">Workshop on Artificial Intelligence and Human-Computer Interaction</a>**, July 2023.

   [AI-W3] Dongsu Lee, Minhae Kwon, "Why Don’t We Focus on Episodic Future Reasoning, Not Only Counterfactual?," **International Conference on Machine Learning (ICML) <a href="https://sites.google.com/view/counterfactuals-icml/home">Workshop on Counterfactuals in Mind and Machines</a>**, July 2023.